Dirty-Cookie/RTS/README.md

 - **F2** : Editor Mode
 - **F3** : First Person view (for testing purpose)

-# Need Help?
-First, you should take a look at the <a href="https://github.com/methusalah/OpenRTS/wiki" target="_blank">wiki</a>.
-Then you will likely want to go to the <a href="http://hub.jmonkeyengine.org/c/user-code-projects/openrts" target="_blank">forum</a>.

 And of course, you shouldn't hesitate to write to us at openRTS.team@gmail.com

 # How to contribute?